PART 3003 - IMPROPER BUSINESS PRACTICES AND PERSONAL CONFLICTS OF INTEREST

 The United States Office of Government Ethics has promulgated regulations applicable to the entire Executive Branch that address the conduct matters referenced in (FAR) 48 CFR 3.101-3.
 See 5 CFR vol. 3, ch.
 XVI, subch.
-B. The Department of Homeland Security has also issued Management Directive 0480.1, Ethics/Standards of Conduct.
+B. The Department of Homeland Security has also issued a supplemental ethics regulation at 5 CFR part 4601 and Management Directive 0480.1, Ethics/Standards of Conduct.

 Subpart 3003.2 - Contractor Gratuities to Government Personnel

 3003.203 Reporting suspected violations of the Gratuities clause.